junxit/us-congress-bills-119/metadata.md

 - 2025-07-22 — Mr. Tiffany moved to suspend the rules and pass the bill, as amended.
 - 2025-07-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 360 - 57 (Roll no. 216). (text: CR H3543)
 - 2025-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 360 - 57 (Roll no. 216). (text: CR H3543)
+- 2025-07-23 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.